-Toronto continues to be in the midst of a drug poisoning emergency.
-Rates of non-fatal and fatal opioid poisoning are increasing.
-The unregulated opioid supply is now dominated by fentanyl, which has replaced heroin/morphine as the most commonly present opioid in accidental overdose deaths in Toronto.
-In addition, the unregulated fentanyl supply contains varying concentrations of fentanyl, as well as unexpected drugs such as benzodiazepines.
+Toronto continues to be in the midst of a drug toxicity crisis.
+The unregulated drug supply is unpredictable, increasingly toxic, and currently dominated by fentanyl.
+The unregulated fentanyl supply contains varying concentrations of fentanyl, as well as unexpected drugs such as benzodiazepines.

-We also worked with community partners to develop the Toronto Overdose Action Plan, which was endorsed by the Board of Health in March 2017, and updated in June 2019.
-The Plan includes a comprehensive set of actions for all orders of government to prevent and respond to drug overdoses.
-Toronto Public Health continues to make recommendations for action to the Board of Health, in particular on actions needed to address the drug poisoning emergency, which has intensified during the COVID-19 pandemic.
-Reports were considered by the Board in June and November 2020.
+We also worked with community partners to develop the Toronto Overdose Action Plan.
+This plan, approved by the Board of Health in March 2017 and updated in June 2019, includes a comprehensive set of actions for all orders of government to prevent and respond to drug overdoses.
+Toronto Public Health continuously provides recommendations to the Board of Health on actions to address the drug poisoning crisis, which further intensified during the COVID-19 pandemic.

 Prevent & Respond to Overdose

-Learn how to prevent, recognize and respond to an overdose, get naloxone kits, and find services and supports for people who take drugs.
+Learn how to prevent, recognize and respond to an overdose.

 Toronto Overdose Information System (TOIS)

-Toronto Public Health provides timely information on overdose activity, with a current focus on opioids.
+Timely information on overdose activity with a focus on opioids.

 Supporting People Who Use Drugs